-Unit Identifier Switch/UID LED Indicator
+Unit Identifier Switch

-A Unit Identifier (UID) switch and an LED indicator are provided on the motherboard.
-The rear UID switch is located next to the VGA port on the backplane.
-The front UID switech is located on pin 13 of the JF1 header.
-The rear UID LED (LE1) is located next to the UID switch and the front UID LED is located on pin 7 on JF1.
-When you press the UID switch, the UID LED will be turned on.
-Press the UID switch again to turn off the LED indicator.
-The UID indicator provides easy identification of a system unit that may be in need of service.
+The UID switch and LED are located next to the rear I/O ports.
+The rear UID LED (LE2) is located next to the UID switch.
+The front UID switch is located on pin 13 on JF1 and the front UID LED is located on pin 7 on JF1.
+When you press the front or rear UID switch, both front and rear UID LEDs will be turned on.
+Press the UID switch again to turn off the LED indicators.
+These indicators provide easy identification of a system unit that may be in need of service.